-Effective May 16, 2013, the Company terminated its option agreement to acquire the Bongará zinc property in Northern Peru due to the Company's working capital condition and lack of available funding.
+Effective May 16, 2013, the Company terminated its option agreement to acquire the Bongará zinc property in Northern Peru due to the Company's lack of working capital and lack of available funding.
 The Company will continue to seek strategic partners and investors to continue exploration on mineral projects in Peru.